cpmendoza/DeepHedging_JIVR/README.md

 2. Deep RL model is contained in the `src/models/` folder.

-    - `deep_rl_agent.py` contrains a class that trains and assess the performance of RL agents based on the non-standard RNN-FNN architechture outlined in our paper François et al. (2024).
+    - `deep_rl_agent.py` contains a class that trains and assesses the performance of RL agents based on the non-standard RNN-FNN architecture outlined in our paper François et al. (2024).

 Examples showcasing the utilization of the pipeline can be observed in the notebooks directory.
 The Python script (.py file) for executing the pipeline from the terminal can be found in the pipeline directory.

 ## How to run

+1. Environment setup
-1. Python 3.8 was used as development environment.
+Python 3.9.6 was used as development environment.

+    - Clone the project repository

+### Explanation

+- The triple backticks (\`\`\`) denote a code block in Markdown.
+- The "sh" after the first set of backticks indicates syntax highlighting for shell commands.
+- The "python" after the second set of backticks indicates syntax highlighting for Python code.
+- The text inside the code block is what the user can copy.
+- The "Copy" button can be created using JavaScript or a front-end framework like React, but this is typically done on the website where the README is displayed, not in the README file itself.

+Users can copy the code block by clicking the "Copy" button, or they can manually select and copy the code.
+This makes it easy for users to get started with your project's code.

-Create a conda or Python virtual environment and install the requirements.txt (`pip install -r requirements.txt`).
+Create a Python virtual environment () and install the requirements.txt (`pip install -r requirements.txt`).
 Alternatively, start with an empty virtual environment and install packages during execution on as-required basis.

 2. Data pre-processing utilities reside in `src/data/` folder.
 An example to run the pre-processing step is included in the notebook